 Earlier this year, I spent my second long period of time traveling through parts of Southeast Asia.
 I didn’t track my spending the first time as well as I did this time, especially when it came to food and miscellaneous spending, so it was interesting to compare the two trips from a travel spending perspective.
 Both times I spent nearly two months in the region, but the first time around I traveled solo for about half the time, whereas this time was me and Andy together.
 Here’s how much we spent traveling in Southeast Asia.

-Total Southeast Asia Spending
+Total Southeast Asia travel costs

 This includes expenses such as our international airfare to give you a better idea of what a full trip like this would cost.
 Our trip was 47 days, and all expenses listed are for two people.
 I’ve listed costs in US dollars and euros.